pettiboy/better-wallet/better-wallet-web/README.md

 - **Routing**: react-router-dom for navigation

 ### Security Considerations
-- Private keys are encrypted using browser fingerprint + PBKDF2
+- This web app never stores private keys
-- Cold wallet should be kept offline for maximum security
+- Cold wallet mobile app should be kept offline for maximum security
 - Recovery phrase should be stored securely offline
 - Currently configured for Sepolia testnet (safe for testing)